How to Become an Ethical Hacker in 2025?

 Typical Ethical Hacking Assignments

-The responsibilities of ethical hackers vary for different companies, but the basic hacking assignments nearly remain the same.
+The responsibilities of ethical hackers vary for different companies, but the basic hacking assignments remain the same.

 Threat Modeling